-- Successfully gained the required number of total credits as specified in the curriculum corresponding to the student's programme within the stipulated time. - Successfully completed the course requirements and has passed all the prescribed examinations in all the 6 semesters (4 semesters for lateral-entry) within a maximum period of 6 years (4 years for lateral-entry) reckoned from the commencement of the first semester to which the candidate was admitted. - Successfully passed any additional courses prescribed by the Department concerned whenever readmitted under regulations 2018 (R18) (vide Clause 5.2) - No disciplinary action pending against him/her.
+- Successfully gained the required number of total credits as specified in the curriculum corresponding to the student's programme within the stipulated time. - Successfully completed the course requirements and has passed all the prescribed examinations in all the 4 semesters within a maximum period of 4 years reckoned from the commencement of the first semester to which the candidate was admitted. - Successfully passed any additional courses prescribed by the Department concerned whenever readmitted under regulations 2020 (R20) (vide Clause 5.2) - No disciplinary action pending against him/her.